 - The booking clerk gets annoyed, and a vicious circle develops with the next customer in line.

-- Just to add the icing on the cake, the detailed information provided over the phone hasn’t found its way onto the partly prepared paperwork, so they ask you all the same questions again.
+- Just to add the icing on the cake, the detailed ‘what is wrong with the car’ information I had provided over the phone hasn’t found its way onto the partly prepared paperwork, so they ask you all the same questions again.
 Fine when you know your vehicle intimately, not so good when dropping off your mother’s car.

 - Now proceed to work…..
 “Have a nice day”…..
 No thanks to the garage.